January 23, 2023

 services companies—to recognize their current contributions to forest-related risks and their potential

-in changing the current system.
+for leverage in changing the current system.
 At Domini, we have begun our own work to catalog specific

 risks related to deforestation for financial services companies by adding new forest-related key

-(KPIs) into our process for assessing companies.
+performance indicators (KPIs) into our process for assessing companies.
 We introduced this topic in our

 blog: “Why Forests?
 A Look Into Domini’s Forest Project” a more in-depth look at our process of